-Nonprofits supporting nonprofits, like The North Texas Community Giving Foundation, RoughRiders Foundation, Frisco Womens League, Junior League of Collin County, and Frisco Moms Care play a huge part in keeping donations and awareness flowing.
+Nonprofits supporting nonprofits, like The North Texas Community Giving Foundation, Communities Foundation of Texas, RoughRiders Foundation, Frisco Womens League, Junior League of Collin County, and Frisco Moms Care play a huge part in keeping donations and awareness flowing.

-But, more than just a day, these groups welcome your attention year-round.
-The beauty of the Give For Frisco Platform is the ease of perusing various categories of charity, from Health-related organizations to Veterans, Social Services, and more.
+The beauty of the Give For Frisco Platform is the ease of perusing various categories of charity, from Health-related organizations to Veterans, Social Services, and more – all year round.

 Each of the nonprofits represented on the platform is either based in Frisco or serve the Frisco community.